 - Smith Group Architecture and Planning, Washington, DC

 - LKK Design Co., Beijing, China

-The interior architecture program leading to the Master of Fine Arts in Interior Architecture Degree is accredited by the Council for Interior Design Accreditation, www.accredit-id.org, 206 Grandville Avenue, Suite 350, Grand Rapids, MI, 49503.
+The interior design program leading to the BFA in Interior Architecture and the MFA in Interior Architecture is accredited by the Council for Interior Design Accreditation, www.accredit-id.org, 206 Cesar E. Chavez Ave SW, Suite 350, Grand Rapids, MI 49503.

 The CIDA-accredited program prepares students for entry-level interior design practice, for advanced study, and to apply for membership in professional interior design organizations.
 The BFA in Interior Architecture and the MFA in Interior Architecture granted by The George Washington University meet the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
 For more information about NCIDQ Exam eligibility visit: https://www.cidq.org/eligibility-requirements.

 Hannah Gilbertson (MFA ‘20) was a semi-finalist in the 2019 Steelcase NEXT Student Design Competition where she was given the challenge of designing the interior of a learning center/extension space (NEXT HUB) for the hypothetical "NEXT University."